fermyon/workshops/spin/04-spin-kv.md

 }
 ```

-In both code snippets, the answer is retrieved from the store, or if the key does not exist, it asks the user for an answer and stores it.
+In both code snippets, the answer is retrieved from the key value store, or if the key does not exist, it stores both the question and reponse.
+There is also a separate check if the Magic 8 Ball's response to a stored question was previously "Ask me again later", in which case the
+new response is stored along with the question.
 The full code for the KV store can be [found here](https://github.com/fermyon/workshops/tree/main/spin/apps/05-spin-kv)

 The [key value store tutorial](https://developer.fermyon.com/spin/kv-store-tutorial) is a helpful resource for a deep-dive into data persistence.